DisabledAbel/tvapp2/README.md

 #### Environment Variables

-The following is a list of environment variables you can declare within your `docker-compose.yml` or docker run command: import { useState } from 'react';
+The following is a list of environment variables you can declare within your `docker-compose.yml` or do import { useState } from 'react';

 const envVars = [